pousse-cafe/pousse-cafe.github.io/documentation.md

         ...
     }

-This implementation is serializable and is therefore suitable for Pousse-Café's internal memory-based storage (``InternalStorage``).
+This implementation is serializable and is therefore suitable, for example, for Pousse-Café's internal memory-based storage (``InternalStorage``).
+[Other types of storage](#alternative-storages) might require additional enrichment of the data (annotations, etc.).

 Pousse-Café's internal storage's purpose is testing, it should not be used by production code.